 A look at some of the things that can go wrong in a fireworks display and how to avoid them.

 Whilst the majority of firework displays conclude without incident, from time to time something may go wrong.
 This could be something minor such as a firework failing to light, through to something more serious like a firework tipping over.
-In this article, based on the experience of ourselves and our online Fireworks Forum community, we take a look at such events and what you can do to avoid them.
+In this article, based on the experience of myself and my online Fireworks Forum community, I’ll take a look at such events and what you can do to avoid them.

 It should be stressed that serious firework accidents, although well publicised, are rare.
 As you will see in this article, the proper setting up of your fireworks can mitigate against nearly all of these potential problems.
 My video How Dangerous Are Fireworks? looks at firework injury statistics vs. other injuries for those interested.